kevintruong/til/C-Programming,-Part-1:-Introduction.md

 ```

 ## How do you use a pointer to read/write some memory?
 Let's say that we declare a pointer `int *ptr`.
 For the sake of discussion, let's say that `ptr` points to memory address `0x1000`.
-If we want to write to a pointer, we can deference and assign `*ptr`.
+If we want to write to a pointer, we can dereference and assign `*ptr`.

 ```C
 *ptr = 0; // Writes some memory.